 You help everything when you help parents with this first capacity.
 You help them influence the child’s ability to learn, regulate, communicate, reason, and think.
 It’s the most important developmental capacity.
-Dr. Platzman thinks of the developmental ladder as a wedding cake where the layer on the bottom needs to be the largest and the sturdiest one.
+Dr. Platzman thinks of the developmental capacities as a wedding cake where the layer on the bottom, regulation, needs to be the largest and the sturdiest one.

 You also have your own regulation to worry about, which is especially difficult to deal with when in public.
 And parents have so many different personalities and vary in their ability to adapt over time.
 Dr. Platzman says that regulation is a big deal for everyone.
 When people get road rage, they take a big feeling of frustration and take it out on others.
 Others self-comfort with treats.
 Still others numb out the feelings.